Sean Hannity denies right-wing blogger's sex harassment claim

 Hannity closed by threatening to take legal action and declaring that he sees Schlussel's accusations as part of a "coordinated effort afoot to now silence those with conservative views."
 He did not elaborate.

+"I am a fake blond and he got really upset," she said.
+"Then he started arguing with me about my pants size.
+I said they were size 2, and he said they were a 4.
+It was just creepy.
+I mean, who does that?"

+A spokesperson for Hannity referred to the anchor's earlier statement when asked about Schlussel's interview with NBC News.

-Schlussel, who is no liberal, claimed Friday in an interview on KFAQ radio in Tulsa, Oklahoma that Hannity made a pass at her at a book signing event in Detroit.
+Hannity found himself under fire after Schlussel claimed Friday in an interview on KFAQ radio in Tulsa, Oklahoma that he made a pass at her at a book signing event in a Detroit suburb over a decade ago.
 She made the statement after host Pat Campbell asked her if she had ever been sexually harassed by Bill O'Reilly, the Fox News star who left the network last week in scandal.

 "Only by Sean Hannity, not Bill O'Reilly," she said.

-After the book signing more than a decade ago, Schlussel said Hannity told her, "Why don't you come back with me to my hotel…He tried to get me to go back to the hotel after the show."
+After the book signing, Schlussel said Hannity told her, "Why don't you come back with me to my hotel…He tried to get me to go back to the hotel after the show."

+Later, Schlussel told NBC News, "he called and yelled at me and said, 'I don't know if I can have you on my show with me."

+"Before that happened, he said I would be a regular guest on his show," she said.
+"After I said I wouldn't go to his hotel, I was blacklisted from Fox News.
+I just made a couple more appearances, and not on his show.
+That was it."

 Hannity, 55, is a married father of two.
 And with Fox News still reeling from the departure of O'Reilly amid accusations he sexually harassed more than a half-dozen women, the allegations against Hannity quickly went viral.